CUTheory/auralskills3/source/syllabus/index.markdown

 The goal of this course is *musical fluency*: that is, the successful depositing of musical information into readily-accessible long-term memory, and the successful cognitive assimilation of musical concepts and structures.

-We will seek fluency in the following conceptual areas (which will serve as assessment criteria):
+We will seek fluency in the following conceptual areas and skills (which will serve as assessment criteria):

 - Standard rhythms in simple and compound meters (to the subdivision level; Kazez, Unit I)
 - Irregular division of the beat in simple and compound meters (Kazez, Unit II)